Blog Comparisons15 Best Aha! Alternatives for Product Teams in 2026

 7. Jira Product Discovery

 Jira Product Discovery is a feedback and prioritization tool part of the Atlassian suite.
 Jira is an excellent Aha alternative for teams already using other Atlassian tools, offering native integrations and collaboration with software development teams.
-However, it struggles with customer-facing feedback collection and lacks in-app widgets, which makes it unsuitable for external feedback collection.
+However, it struggles with customer-facing feedback collection and lacks in-app widgets, making it unsuitable for external feedback.

 Jira Product Discovery's key features: